AmedeoRom/Stellar_Winds_Atlas/README.md

 ### How to Sail with Argus

 To use the **Argus Builder**, you do not need to install packages.
-You simply need to "boot" the builder in your preferred AI chat interface.
+You simply need to boot the builder in your preferred AI chat interface.

 1.  **Download the Context:**
     * Download `Argus.json` from this repository.